Learn how to send data from any source (e.g. Facebook, ads, a CRM, a form, email,...) to Unless to create a personalized website experience.

 - Symmetric Messaging: Use UTM parameters to transfer information from your ad to your landing page.
 Learn more.

-- Memorize AdWords data: Send information from AdWords to your website and store it using audience membership.
+- Memorize Google Ads data: Send information from Google Ads (AdWords) to your website and store it using audience membership.
 Learn more.

 - Hyper-targeted Facebook ads: Store Facebook targeting data (e.g. gender, age, interest,...) in form of audience memberships.
 Learn more.

 - Personalized landing pages for email traffic: Use so-called merge tags to send information through the email link to Unless.
 Unless can pick up these tags and create audiences around it.
 This way you can personalize your email landing pages.Learn more.